Conditions

 Functional Vision Loss

-Vision loss without identifiable organic cause, resulting from psychological factors.
-Real symptoms that require supportive care and a respectful diagnostic approach.
+Vision symptoms without identifiable structural damage.
+Symptoms are real and reflect functional brain-body processing changes that require supportive care and a respectful diagnostic approach.

 Intracranial Hypotension